Hawaiʻi Residency Requirements

-Yes, State of Hawaiʻi law recognizes several categories of nonresident students who are allowed to pay resident tuition:
+Yes, the University of Hawai'i recognizes several categories of nonresident students who are allowed to pay the in-state tuition.

 - I intend to live in Hawaiʻi permanently and would like to establish residency for tuition purposes.
 What should I do first?

 Because everyone's situation is different, you should call 808-956-8975 or 1-800-823-9771 and ask for a residency counselor.
 He or she will help you determine what action to take and what documents to provide when you become eligible for resident tuition.